 With so many different trips on offer, from National Parks to temple trips, it can be difficult to know how many will fit within your budget.
-Of course, if this is a once-in-a-lifetime trip, you might wish to break the bank and see the lot.
-As with any holiday, it’s good to have savings in your bank before you head off on your adventures.
-However, even if you have a history of missed payments and defaults, it’s still possible for bad credit travellers to secure short-term advances that can be paid into accounts the same day incase you need a top up while you are away so you don’t miss out on any incredible excursions!
+Of course, if this is a once-in-a-lifetime trip, you might wish to push the boat out and see the lot.
+Today, even if you have a history of missed payments and defaults, it’s still possible for bad credit travellers to secure short-term advances that can be paid into accounts the same day.

 It is truly remarkable the way in which the community of Khao Lak has managed to rebound and rebuild since the tsunami.
 Coastal areas and resorts have been reconstructed and repaired and new ones are being built all the time.
 By the end of this year, the region will be home to more than 9,000 hotel rooms.
-With warning sirens installed across the Khao Lak coastline to provide two-hour warnings of future tsunamis, this western coastline of Thailand is once again a safe place to explore.
+With warning sirens installed across the Khao Lak coastline to provide two-hour warnings of future tsunamis, this western coastline of Thailand is once again a safe place to explore, so don’t hesitate to book your ticket to Khao Lak!
 Regular readers of The Aussie Flashpacker will know that we’ve absolutely loved our travels through Asia and are always planning trips back!